 MRT Station: Serangoon then Bus# 43, 43M, 70, 70M, 73, 76

-Not far the most famous landmarks in Singapore is an open-air theater that showcases local and international talents for free.
+Not far from the most famous landmarks in Singapore is an open-air theatre that showcases local and international talents for free.
 The Esplanade Outdoor Theater is a nice place to relax after an hour of walking tours in Singapore.
 You can grab your durian ice cream from the mall and watch some free entertaining show while feeling the breeze of the sea.

 When I was in Singapore last month, I was fortunate to watch a world-class Jazz artist.